Table of Contents

 Amazon Small and Light Program

 Speaking of optimized product packaging, we’d be remiss if we didn’t talk about Amazon’s Small and Light program.
 Small and Light is an FBA that reduces fulfillment costs for products under a certain size or weight threshold.
-To enroll in the program, products must be sold via FBA, be priced under $7, and sell at least 25 units per month.
+To enroll in the program, products must be sold via FBA, and be priced under $7.
 If your products are eligible, Small and Light is a no brainer.

 One of our partners met every eligibility requirement for Small and Light except for product price.
 Due to margin considerations, their product was priced just over $7.
 We found that if we lowered the price so that the product could enroll in Small and Light, the savings from the lower fulfillment fee actually increased the product’s net profit margin.
 Thanks to Small and Light, the product was more affordable for consumers (which boosted sales) and margins were greater.